Short Term vs. Long Term Loans

 - More Paperwork: Because these loans are such a great deal, lenders want to make sure you are in a strong financial position to make monthly payments.
 Here’s where organization counts.
 If your books and finances are in order, the process can go smoothly.
 SmartBiz has an online platform that makes the application for an SBA loan easy.
 You’ll move through the process swiftly and get funded fast.

 If you’ve been in business two or more years and have strong credit scores you should strive to get a loan with long terms.
-An SBA loan is a great way to save money and grow.
+A loan is a great way to save money and grow – And SmartBiz can help show you how to get an SBA loan.
 Create an account with SmartBiz Loans and you’ll discover in about 5 minutes if you’re qualified for a low-cost loan with a 10-year term.
 We conduct a “soft pull” of credit that won’t show up as an inquiry and your score won’t be impacted.
 As a bonus for our blog readers, receive $500 off of closing costs when you use the promo code “blog” when registering.